Alex Holden: POS Vendor Breaches

-In August 2016, Holden's firm discovers evidence leading to breach of Oracle's MICROS POS along with a number of other victims.
+In August 2016, Holden's firm discovers evidence leading to breach of Oracle’s MICROS POS along with a number of other victims.
 Discovery details the indicators of compromise of MICROS and other victims and potential data that could have been stolen from them.

 2016 Alleged Email Credentials Cache

 In 2016, Holden claimed to have uncovered a major cache of 272 million unique email addresses along with the passwords to their webmail accounts.
 Holden's news release was criticized when subsequent investigation by the webmail providers showed that almost none of the passwords were valid.

 97 Dating Websites Breached

 During the summer of 2015, Russian hackers breached 97 websites mostly made up of dating sites.
-Ashely Madison, the most prominent of these sites, had sensitive company information, emails, internal documents, and details of 30 million users stolen in this breach.
+Ashley Madison, the most prominent of these sites, had sensitive company information, emails, internal documents, and details of 30 million users stolen in this breach.
 Holden's firm were the ones who discovered the stolen information which they found on a server the hackers were using.